DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "I don't mind, feel free to speak."

 "It is quite suspicious.
-You know... she doesn't smell like human."
+You know...
+She doesn't smell like human."

 _TL Note:_ Told you, it was obvious.